geo-martino/aiorequestful/docs/guides/response.status.rst

 Handling error responses
 ========================

-The package provides tools to handle error responses in such a way that future requests can be made successfully seamlessly.
+This package provides tools to handle error responses in such a way that future requests can be made successfully seamlessly.

 These objects are designed to be used exclusively with the :py:class:`.RequestHandler`.